Studying what is instinctual

 Automated disclaimer: This post was written more than 15 years ago and I may not have looked at it since.

 Older posts may not align with who I am today and how I would think or write, and may have been written in reaction to a cultural context that no longer applies.
 Some of my high school or college posts are just embarrassing.
-However, I have left them public because I believe in keeping old web pages aliveā€”and it's interesting to see how I've changed.
+However, I have left them public because I believe in keeping old web pages aliveāand it's interesting to see how I've changed.

-I'm taking a quick break from studying for my CS 152 final.
-I'm currently on the Chapter 14 study guide, dealing with OOD.
-Now, this is something I find completely instinctual.
+I've never thought about how a class hierarchy is designed -- when I'm forced to think about something you've been doing unconsciously can be a good thing -- I don't dispute that.
+It teach you things you missed, and expose flaws in your subconscious reasoning.
+But when I'm taking a quick break from studying for my CS 152 final.
+I'm forced to regurgitate formulaic descriptions, that's when I go to make one, it just falls into order magically.
+I have to memorize a specific description of something I find completely instinctual.
 Heck, I nearly reinvented it on my TI-89 graphing calculator, using BASIC.
 Then someone told me about Java, an OO language, and I just wanted to smack myself.

 I agree that being forced to think about something you've been doing unconsciously can be a good thing -- I don't dispute that.
 It teach you things you missed, and expose flaws in your subconscious reasoning.
-But when I'm forced to regurgitate formulaic descriptions, that's when I object.
+But when I go to make one, it just falls into order magically.
+I have gut reaction to improperly designed code.
+Unfortunately, I have to memorize a specific description of something I know by heart

 No comments yet.
-Feed icon

 Self-service commenting is not yet reimplemented after the Wordpress migration, sorry!
 For now, you can respond by email; please indicate whether you're OK with having your response posted publicly (and if so, under what name).